advil64/probabilistic-sensing/readme.md

 Like the initial two agents, agent 8 roughly follows the same process.
 It first makes a guess as to where the target is on the board and uses repeated A* to work its way towards it.

-Along the way, it updates the target probabilities of the nodes it encounters depending on the terrain type like agent 7 does.
-It uses the answers in the first two questions update target probabilities.
+We first decided to start building Agent 8 from Agent 7 because we noticed that our Agent 7 was able to find the target in less actions than Agent 6 on average.

 Once it reaches the first guess, it attempts to look for the target.
 Each square in the grid has a varying false negative rate depending on the type of terrain.
-If the target does not exist in the first guess or if the search returns a false negative we take two steps which differ agent 8 from agent 7.
+If the target does not exist in the first guess or if the search returns a false negative, we make decisions that differs from Agent 7.

-- First we calculate a *utility* value which is basically the priority probability (same as agent 7) but from that we subtract the distance between the agent and the cell.
+First, we calculate a *utility* value to determine which cell to examine next.
+This utility value is determined using the probability of finding the target and the manhattan distance from the target.
+As the probability of finding the target increases, our utility value will increase.
+However, as the manhattan distance from our current cell increases, our utility value for that cell will decrease.
+We chose to use this utility value as we don't want to disregard promising cells that are close by just because they don't happen to have the highest probability of finding the target.
+This way, we can examine closer cells that also have a reasonably high probability of finding the target.
+This should lower our number of movements as we may find the target in these closer cells which lessens the number of movements incase we go to farther cells and have to come back after examining those farther cells.
+We use the following formula to determine the utility value of a cell:
-  - $value_{i,j} = p(in (i,j)) - dist(agent, (i,j)) * (\frac{1}{dim^2}) * 0.01$
+  - $value_{i,j} = p(finding in (i,j)) - dist(agent, (i,j)) * (\frac{1}{dim^2}) * 0.01$

-  - We first normalize the distance value by dividing it by the total dimension of the grid then multiply by a weight of 0.01 to the value before subtracting it from the probability value
+We first normalize the distance value by dividing it by the total size of the grid.
+This way, we won't severely limit the distance we're willing to travel to a cell with the highest probability of finding the target.
+For example, in larger grid sizes, the manhattan distance to a promising cell will be large and could be bad for the utility value if we don't normalize the distance.
+And thus, we divide the manhattan distance by the size of the grid to prevent this issue.
+We then multiply the distance with an additional 0.01 to further avoid that issue of large distances being too punishing.
+Now that we determined the utility value of the cells, we pick the cell with the greatest utility value.

-- Next in the event that there is a tie for the highest utility value, we look at the surroundings of all of the tied cells.
-The tie is broken by whichever cell has highest sum of priority probability in its surrounding cells.
+Next, in the event that there is a tie for the highest utility value, we look at the surroundings of all of the tied cells.
+We do this by summing the probability of finding the target in the neighbors of the tied cells.
+Whichever cell has the highest sum is then chosen as the next cell to examine.
+We do this in order to go to an area with high probabilties of finding the cell as this should increase our chances of finding the target without having to move much more incase the cell we examined failed.

+Lastly, during execution of our path to the cell with the highest utilty value, we also examine cells along the path that also have a relatively high probability of finding the target.
+We determine this by seeing if that cell has a finding probability that is at least 0.8 * the finding probability of the cell with the highest utility value.
+This way, we can check reasonable cells along the way without having to perform A* and execute a path towards that cell later on.
+We chose the value 0.8 as we want to be open to more cells along the path; however, we don't want to examine too many cells along the path if their finding probability isn't reasonably high compared to the cell with the highest utility.

+The belief state $(P_{i,j}(t))$ enters into our decision making when we are determining the utlity value of a cell, finding cells in areas with higher probabilities, and when deciding to examine cells along the path.
+This is because we rely on the probability of finding the cell to make these decisions as described above.

+We don't need to calculate anything new that isn't already availaible to us as we use the same probabilities and manhattan distances that we used in Agent 6 and 7.
+All we do in Agent 8 is use these values in different ways to calculate the utility value of examining a cell to see if that cell is reasonable to examine.

 **Implement Agent 8, run it sufficiently many times to give a valid comparison to Agents 6 and 7, and verify that Agent 8 is superior.**